David Witt

 David Witt (born June 2, 1973) is an American tennis coach and former professional player.
-He is currently coaching Frances Tiafoe and is best known as the former long-time coach of Venus Williams and Jessica Pegula.
+He is currently coaching Peyton Stearns.
+Before that, he coached Aleksandar Kovacevic and is best known as the former long-time coach of Venus Williams and Jessica Pegula.
 He enjoyed a successful junior career, during which time he won the USTA Boys' 16s Clay, Hard and National Championships and was the top-ranked under-16 in the USTA in 1989.
 He was also a semifinalist at the US Open Junior Boys Singles event in 1991.

 Career

 His closest career win on the main tour was in the U.S. Men's Clay Court Championships in Birmingham, Alabama, where he and Brian MacPhie were runners-up in the doubles in 1994.
 He did win two challenger-level events in his career: Guadalajara, Mexico in 1992 and the Levene Gouldin & Thompson Tennis Challenger at Binghamton, New York in 1997.
 He retired from professional tennis in 2005.